SteelCompendium/data-md-dse/Bestiary/Gnoll Cackler.md

     choice
   t2: 5 psychic damage; I2 target makes a [[Free Strike|free strike]] against a creature of the cackler's
     choice
+  t3: 7 psychic damage; I3 target uses a signature ability against a creature of the
+    cackler's choice
   effects:
   - name: Effect
     effect: 'An ally targeted by this ability makes a [[Free Strike|free strike]] instead of taking